Invitations

 • Country restrictions

-The algorithm sifts through millions of hackers, identifying those who meet your criteria and have proven their value with at least 1 valid report or more than 25 CTF points.
+The algorithm sifts through millions of hackers, identifying those who meet your criteria and have proven their value with at least one valid report or more than 25 CTF points.

 The algorithm calculates the likelihood of a hacker finding vulnerabilities in your program and optimizes invitations accordingly.
 Some attributes include: